NZ-code/nbpConverter/README.md

 # NBPConverter

 ## Description
-NBPConverter is an web application that convert price from  USD to PLN based on the NPB API(http://api.nbp.pl) for a given day, save it to an XML file and a database, and then display the data from the saved database in the appropriate format.
+NBPConverter is a web application that convert price from  USD to PLN based on the NPB API(http://api.nbp.pl) for a given day, save it to an XML file and a database, and then display the data from the saved database in the appropriate format.

 ## Install and Run